-In addition there can be added hazards that can have an effect as well.
-These hazards can be carports, awnings, decks or anything else that may be attached or adjacent to your home that add weight to your homes foundation components.
+In addition, there can be added hazards that can have an effect as well.
+These hazards can be carports, awnings, decks, or anything else that may be attached or adjacent to your home that adds weight to your home’s foundation components.
 This added weight over time can over-stress the support system causing settling.

 Professional Re-Level Service & Inspection

-Our professional re-level service & inspection includes checking the underside of your homes beams for level and while we are down there we do much more.
-Level is determined by checking the steel I-beams under your home.
+Our professional re-level service & inspection includes checking the underside of your home’s beams for level and while we are down there we do much more.
+The level is determined by checking the steel I-beams under your home.

-Finally, if your home is found to be out of level we will adjust as much as 25% of the homes square footage.
-When homes are in excess of 25% this then we will be give you a price on a case by case basis.
+Finally, if your home is found to be out of level we will adjust as much as 25% of the home’s square footage.
+When homes are in excess of 25% this then we will give you a price on a case-by-case basis.

 Less Than 18″ Crawlspace

-When your homes crawlspace height is less than code, 18″ to bottom of I-beams, then you will be given a price for additional effort needed to level your home.
+When your home’s crawlspace height is less than code, 18″ to the bottom of I-beams, then you will be given a price for the additional effort needed to level your home.
 And you will need to pay our service call fee at the time of the service call which can be deducted from the bid if you choose to accept our bid.

-Your existing tie-down-straps may need to be replaced due to the height changes caused by the raising or lowering of the home.
+Your existing tie-down straps may need to be replaced due to the height changes caused by the raising or lowering of the home.
 For tie-downs to be effective they must be secured tightly.
-New tie-down-straps are billed at $200.00 each installed at time of service.
+Our service techs are tie-down professionals and will inform you of our current cost.